0xPBIT/maiar-ai/apps/website/docs/04-capabilities/capabilities.md

 This contract-first approach keeps the framework future-proof.
 When a new foundation model ships with a novel modality, you simply register a provider that describes the new capability—no breaking changes and no plugin rewrites.
 Likewise, plugin authors build against an abstract interface rather than a specific model, confident their code will keep working as providers evolve.

-The payoff is **native multimodality**: GPT-4o, GPT-Image-1 and tomorrow's text-audio-video giants all slot in via the same mechanism, while plugins continue to talk in their own preferred shapes thanks to the transform system you'll see below.
+The payoff is **native multimodality**: GPT-4o, GPT-Image-1 and tomorrow's text-audio-video giants all slot in via the same mechanism, while plugins continue to talk in their own preferred shapes thanks to the [transform system](/docs/capabilities/transforms).

 ## 1 Defining a capability